SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 # Security layer testing and penetration

 In this assignment you will learn how to attack a reference monitor.
 The reference monitor you will be testing uses the security layer framework (encasement library, etc.) for the Seattle testbed.
-It is possible to do this assignment separately however it is recommended that this assignment be completed after [wiki:EducationalAssignments/ABStoragePartOne].
+It is possible to do this assignment separately, but it is recommended that this assignment be completed after [Part One](ABStoragePartOne.md).
 Either way you should already have a working security layer or access to one.
 Testing the security layer is done by running a series of test cases that an adversary may use to circumvent your system.
 This assignment is intended to prepare you for thinking about security paradigms in a functional way.
 The ideas of information, security and privacy have been embedded into the steps of this assignment.